Raspurrin/Raspurrin/README.md

 🔸 But you could also call me Michelle.
 🔸 I am currently a student at <a href="https://42wolfsburg.de/">42Wolfsburg</a>.
-🔸 I enjoy learning from a low level and I have an interest in Assembly, gamedev and XR.
+🔸 I enjoy learning from a low level and I have an interest in XR and gamedev.
 🔸 I aspire to create something to meaningfully contribute to the world.
 🔸 My most important values are: empathy, rationality and authenticity.